 The energy crisis of 1973, which raised the price of raw petroleum needed for energy generation, took a huge toll.
 Consumer demand dropped in reaction to price increases, and the company was forced to sell off some of its holdings, lay off staff, and scale down construction plans.

 Construction on the Nine Mile Two nuclear plant and the oil burner at Oswego slowed, but were never entirely halted.
 Nine Mile Two was finally completed in 1988.

 During this period the first reactor developed cracks which forced periodic closures.
 Financial strains, investor exits, and mismanagement led to a decision to sell off all power generators and focus solely on electricity distribution.

 Between closures, repair costs, and cost overruns for Nine Mile Two, Niagara Mohawk entered the 1990s with serious financial issues.
 It sold its Huntley and Dunkirk coal stations to NRG in 1999 and agreed to sell Nine Mile One to Constellation Energy (which also purchased 82% of Nine Mile Two) in 2000.
-Later that year the British firm National Grid PLC acquired Niagara Mohawk Holdings, the parent company of Niagara Mohawk Power.
+Later that year the British firm National Grid PLC acquired Niagara Mohawk Holdings.
 The merger was completed in 2002.

 Today, Niagara Mohawk Power is primarily an electricity transmitter and distributor.
 Its headquarters are located in Syracuse, New York.

 Niagara Mohawk and Asbestos Exposure